Biosphere 2: Praise and criticism

-Management by Columbia University
+Management by Columbia University (1995–2003)

 In December 1995, the Biosphere 2 owners transferred management to Columbia University of New York City.
 Columbia ran Biosphere 2 as a research site and campus until 2003.
 Subsequently, management reverted to the owners.

 In 1996, Columbia University changed the virtually airtight, materially closed structure designed for closed system research, to a "flow-through" system, and halted closed system research.
 They manipulated carbon dioxide levels for global warming research, and injected desired amounts of carbon dioxide, venting as needed.
 During Columbia's tenure, students from Columbia and other colleges and universities would often spend one semester at the site.

 Research during Columbia's tenure demonstrated the devastating impacts on coral reefs from elevated atmospheric and acidification that will result from continued global climate change.
 Frank Press, former president of the National Academy of Sciences, described these interactions between atmosphere and ocean, taking advantage of the highly controllable ocean mesocosm of Biosphere 2, as the "first unequivocal experimental confirmation of the human impact on the planet".

 Studies in Biosphere 2's terrestrial biomes showed that a saturation point was reached with elevated beyond which they are unable to uptake more.
 The studies' authors noted that the striking differences between the Biosphere 2 rainforest and desert biomes in their whole system responses "illustrates the importance of large-scale experimental research in the study of complex global change issues".

-Site sold

 In January 2005, Decisions Investments Corporation, owner of Biosphere 2, announced that the project's 1600 acre campus was for sale.
 They preferred a research use to be found for the complex but were not excluding buyers with different intentions, such as big universities, churches, resorts, and spas.
 In June 2007, the site was sold for $50 million to CDO Ranching & Development, L.P.
 1,500 houses and a resort hotel were planned, but the main structure was still to be available for research and educational use.